MP for Guildford

 Liberal Democrat Spokesperson (Local Government)

-Zöe Franklin is the Liberal Democrat MP for Guildford, elected on 4 July 2024.
-She currently serves as the Liberal Democrat Spokesperson on Local Government and sits on several committees, including the Court of Referees, the Speaker's Conference and the Ecclesiastical Committee.
-In Parliament, she has participated in committee work on the Mental Health Bill [HL], the Crown Estate Bill [HL], and the Culture, Media and Sport Committee.
+Zöe Franklin is the Liberal Democrat MP for Guildford, elected in 2024.
+She serves as the Liberal Democrat Spokesperson for Local Government and sits on several committees, including the Representation of the People Bill committee and the Ecclesiastical Committee.
+She has previously been involved with the Culture, Media and Sport Committee and with scrutiny of the Mental Health Bill [HL] and Crown Estate Bill [HL].

-Declared financial interests include two entries for gifts, benefits and hospitality from UK sources, and one entry for donations and other support relating to activities as an MP.
+Declared financial interests include three entries: two related to gifts, benefits and hospitality from UK sources, and one entry for donations and other support for activities as an MP.

 Generated 21 February 2026